Equilend/1source-codegen-client-api/docs/EventsApi.md

 <a name="ledgerEventsGet"></a>
 # **ledgerEventsGet**
-> Events ledgerEventsGet(eventType, fromEventId, since, before, size)
+> Events ledgerEventsGet(eventType, beforeEventId, fromEventId, since, before, size)

 Read collection of events.
 With no parameters returns events since start of current day.